 Develop times to slow yourself down, so you can make better decisions instead of thinking impulsively.

 A healthy way to increase your performance is the way you shape the circumstances.

-Mike Tyson, before many of his boxing fights, would be extremely nervous.
+Before many of his boxing fights, Mike Tyson would be extremely nervous.